Nehiyawewin/ChatBubble/README.md

 # Chatbubble
 A Discord bot for annoying your friends.
+Should be simple to setup

 # Install guide

-1. Install Node.js
-2. Fork or clone repository.
+1. Download the repository, and place the files in whatever folder you want
 3. Install Discordjs, and a linter.
-4. Add a "config.json" to the root directory.
+I used eslint.
-5. Add a "clientId" and "token" for your bot in the config.json.
+4. Add a "clientId" and "token" for your bot in the config.json.
-6. Add PNG files to bot/assets/chatbubble/sfw & bot/assets/chatbubble/questionable
+6. Add PNG files to bot/assets/chatbubble/sfw & bot/assets/chatbubble/questionable (If you have questionable images).
+7. Use a program like renamer to bulk rename all of the photos to numbers, starting from 1.
-6. You can now run index.js and deploycommands.js.
+8. You can now run index.js and deploycommands.js.

+# In the future
+Todo:
+- NSFW channel permissions so questionable images cannot be sent to non NSFW channels.
+- A command to target a specific friend.
+- Support different file types
+- Get the random images a better way.

+I am not going to take responsability if your bot sends nsfw content, and you are punished for it.
+Additionally, I did not create this bot as a means to cyberbully people.
+Please chatbubble responsably.

-#ISC License
+# ISC License

 Copyright 2024 Nehiyawewin